Andy4495/emulator-8-bit/README.md

 All opcodes have decoding and execution code implemented.

-The disassembler functionality is well tested.
+The disassembler functionality is thoroughly tested.

+Opcode execution is partially tested, particularly opcodes which do not affect flags.

 However, this is still a "pre-release":